gtormiston/sitemap-generator/readme.md

 # Sitemap Generator
 ---

 A simple Ruby / Sinatra powered web crawler & sitemap generator for a single given domain.
 The program crawls pages on the given domain but does not follow external links.
+It quickly validates the domain and returns to the search form if a ping fails.

 ### To run the program locally